jfdh/website/pages/faq/index.md

 ## How to...

 ### Contribute
-You can support this collective by [making a donation](#support) or by [becoming a member for €10/month](#support).
+You can support this collective by [making a donation](https://opencollective.com/BrusselsTogether#support) or by [becoming a member for €10/month](https://opencollective.com/BrusselsTogether/donate/10/monthly).
-We also invite you to directly contribute to the collective of a project that you like and that is listed on this page.
-If they are on this page, then they all share the same values and same level of transparency on how they will use the funds that they will raise.
+We also invite you to directly contribute to the collective of a project that you like and that is listed on our [collective page](https://opencollective.com/BrusselsTogether).
+If they are on that page, then they all share the same values and same level of transparency on how they will use the funds that they will raise.

 ### Add an initiative
 Edit the [#BrusselsTogether Spreadsheet](http://bit.ly/BrusselsTogetherSpreadsheet) and add your initiative in the "Projects" tab.